-2.1 Registration of a sole trader (s.t.) and supplementary sole trader (d.s.t.)
+2.1.
+Registration of a sole trader and supplementary sole trader

+2.1.1.1.
 Conditions

-S.t. can be established by any person capable of doing business, insofar as he is not a tax debtor or is not on the list of tax defaulters at the Financial office of Republic of Croatia.
+Sole trader can be established by any person capable of doing business, insofar as he is not a tax debtor or is not on the list of tax defaulters at the Financial office of Republic of Croatia.

 In some business sectors (intelectual services for example) there are no specific conditions for pursuing the business.
-Sole trader only needs business place, or he can even do business from home.
+Sole trader only needs a business place, or he can even do business from home.